"He says that he killed two guys. They went out to a shooting range. Like, he's all crazy ..."

 Those recorded words from the sister of Eddie Ray Routh gave Texas authorities one of their first indications Saturday of death at an isolated shooting range.

-Routh, who was arrested hours after the call, is facing murder charges in the deaths of a military sniper and another military veteran.
+Routh, who was arrested hours after the call, is facing murder charges in the deaths of a military sniper and another man.

-Officials say Routh killed his fellow veterans on a gun range in a remote section of Rough Creek Lodge and Resort, which sprawls across 11,000 acres in Glen Rose, Texas, 90 minutes southwest of Dallas-Fort Worth.
+Officials say Routh, a military veteran, killed the men on a gun range in a remote section of Rough Creek Lodge and Resort, which sprawls across 11,000 acres in Glen Rose, Texas, 90 minutes southwest of Dallas-Fort Worth.